 What is next for retail?

 The impact of COVID-19 has changed the future of retail and consumers are adapting to their new normal.
-In order to remain relevant, retailers must be able to provide their shoppers with the products and service that they want.
+In order to remain relevant, retailers must be able to provide their shoppers with the products and services that they want.

 One example worth mentioning is the rapid adoption of online shopping by consumers during lockdown.
-This was something that many retailers only expected to happen in a few years and for that reason many were not prepared.
+This was something that many retailers only expected to happen in a few years and for that reason, many were not prepared.

 In Canada, online sales have doubled since the Coronavirus was declared a global pandemic in March 2020.
 It is more important than ever before to have an online presence that ensures a pleasant shopping experience to remain competitive in the market.
 The convenience that this offers the customer will remain and therefore it is worth investing in an online shopping platform if you have not already done so.

-As a result of nation wide lockdowns in countries across the globe, economies have become more unstable and consumers are uncertain of what the future may hold in terms of economic hardships.
+As a result of nationwide lockdowns in countries across the globe, economies have become more unstable and consumers are uncertain of what the future may hold in terms of economic hardships.
 During these tough economic times, it is important to understand that affordability and value for money will be one of the most pertinent factors in consumer buying decisions.
-Therefore, it is also important to consider your assortment planning decisions and make range changes where necessary to adapt to the economic situation, which is expected to last for a few years.
+Therefore, it is also important to consider your assortment planning decisions and make range changes were necessary to adapt to the economic situation, which is expected to last for a few years.

 Marketing is an important factor of retail success and the way in which retailers market during this time is critical.
 It can result in loyal customers, but it can also be detrimental to your business if not approached correctly.

 As a retailer, it is worth investing your time and money to understand how your target market is reacting during this time to be able to connect with your consumer on a personal level.
 It’s also necessary so you can understand what factors are most important in their decision-making process.
 Focus on the areas that are important to your target markets such as convenience, affordability, product range or shopping experience, and develop your marketing strategies accordingly.